First Nations housing

-Learn about funding for more and better quality housing in First Nation communities in most of Canada.
+Funding opportunities for more and better-quality housing in First Nation communities in most of Canada.

-Learn how the First Nations Market Housing Fund helps First Nations obtain loans from financial institutions and build, buy or renovate a house on reserve lands.
+The fund helps First Nations get loans from financial institutions and build, buy or renovate a house on reserve lands.

-Learn how Ministerial Loan Guarantees are used to secure loans to build, purchase or renovate on-reserve housing.
+Ministerial Loan Guarantees secure loans to build, purchase or renovate on-reserve housing.

-On-reserve recipients of this program may be eligible to receive shelter allowance through their basic needs benefit to help cover living expenses such as utilities and rent.
+Recipients of this program who live on a reserve may be eligible to get shelter allowance through their basic needs benefit to help cover living expenses such as utilities and rent.

 Forms for programs and services related to infrastructure and housing.